 Each fabric category has its own advantages and disadvantages.
 Regarding cotton, it is important to understand that cotton farmers are often small scale, family owned, and in very poor countries.
 These small businesses are vulnerable to economic shocks, so uncertainty around the ability to sell their crop, especially if they go the extra mile to make it organic, is a huge problem for them.

-When sourcing cotton, our overall recommendations would
+When sourcing cotton, our overall recommendations would be as follow:

 - Make commitments to purchase organic cotton,